 Situation #2: Health Care Insurance Coverage, but No Bariatric Surgery Benefits

 We make every effort to verify health insurance benefits before the initial consultation.
 If no bariatric surgery benefits exist, the prompt pay rates for their actual surgical event apply (see above – Situation #1).
-The pre/post-operative visits with the surgeon as well as additional procedures such as EKG, sleep study and lab work are often covered by these policies.
+Additional procedures such as EKG, sleep study and lab work are often covered by these policies.

 For all covered visits, the patient should expect to pay the “specialist” co-pay specified by their insurance plan.